thatcherfreeman/thatcherfreeman.github.io/_tutorials/2-fusion-luts.md

 # Examples
 Below I will outline some example use-cases and how to implement them in Fusion.

+## Authoring 3D LUTs
+You can easily make 3D LUTs in Fusion with the following chain of nodes:

+1. LUTCubeCreator, set to the size that you wan the 3D LUT to be
+2. Whatever color grade or operations you want to bake into a LUT
+3. LUTCubeAnalyzer, to save the 3D LUT to a .cube file.
+Simply choose a location and then click "Write File"

+This written file from (3) can be applied to an image using FileLUT, or preferably OCIOFileTransform, which supports tetrahedral interpolation.
+Alternatively, you can also use LUTCubeApply to apply the HALD image as a LUT.

 ## Authoring 1D LUTs
 We can create and apply 1D LUTs through the following chain of nodes